Hill of Fearn

 Hill of Fearn (Baile an Droma) is a small village near Tain in Easter Ross, in the Scottish council area of Highland.

 Geography

 The village is on the B9165 road, between the A9 trunk road and the smaller hamlet of Fearn to the southeast.
-The parish church of Fearn Abbey stands a few minutes walk to the south-east of the village.
-Coincidentally, one of its Abbots, Abbot Finlay McFaed (d.1485) almost shares his unusual surname with the present renovator and owner of Balnagown Castle (Seat of the Clan Ross, 10 minutes drive to the southwest) - Mohamed Al Fayed.

 The former RNAS Fearn (HMS Owl) is to the south of the village.

 Village

 Hill of Fearn has a post office which doubles as the village shop and butchers, a primary school and a bus stop.
 Fearn railway station, located on the Far North Line, is around 1.3 mi from the village.